MobileChromeApps/mobile-chrome-apps/docs/Publish.md

     keyPassword=YOUR_KEY_PASSWORD
     ```

-    * You can optionally leave out the password settings and if so, will be prompted for them when building.
+    * `storePassword` and `keyPassword` are optional.
+If omitted, you will be prompted for them when building.

 4. Build your project:
    ```
-   cca build --release
+   cca build android --release
    ```

 5. Find your signed .apk(s) at `platforms/android/out/*-release.apk`.